 The Arsenal is one of only two buildings that actually predate Central Park.

 Designed to resemble a medieval fortress, the Arsenal was built between 1847 and 1851 as a munitions supply depot for New York State's National Guard.
 That original military use would be short-lived, as it would become part of Central Park.
 Over the years, the building had a number of interesting uses.
 It was a police precinct, a weather bureau, the first Museum of Natural History, and a makeshift zoo filled with animals on loan from the likes of circus founder P.T.
 Barnum.
-Today, it's home to the headquarters of New York City's Department of Parks and Recreation and the Central Park Zoo.
+Today, it's home to the headquarters of NYC Parks and the Central Park Zoo.

 Although it didn't match the Park's more fanciful architecture, the Arsenal survived many calls for demolition over the years.
 Currently, visitors can see two significant pieces of New York City history inside.